LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

     For details on configuring notifications, refer to [Notifications](pushnotifications.md).

 - Create the **LPMonitoringParams** to get the Engagement for the user, which is needed to start a new conversation with a specific campaign.
+For details on configuring monitoring, refer to [Initialization with Monitoring Params](initialization-with-monitoring-params.md).